TheBlupper/vcontrol/README.md

-# VControl
+# WinV
-VControl is a package for controlling the sound volume in windows.
+WinV is a package for controlling the sound volume in windows.
 It takes use of the PyCaw library, which operates on a logarithmic scale between 0 and -28, and converts it to a more readable, 0-100 scale using polynomial functions